rguerra712/maker-samsung-remote/README.md

 # Usage
 1. Follow the ![steps to setup a webtask queue](https://github.com/rguerra712/webtask-queue/) and the environment variables needed
   1. Be sure to set the environment variables for `MAKER_WEBTASK_URL` and `WEBTASK_SECRET`
-1. If you know what range of ports your vera device is running, add it to the environment variable `MIOS_VERA_IP_RANGE`
+1. If you know what range of ports your tv is running, add it to the environment variable `SAMSUNG_IP_RANGE`
   1. e.g. `SAMSUNG_IP_RANGE=100-140`
 1. Install the package via `npm install maker-samsung-remote`
 1. Run the application `npm run maker-samsung-remote`